vibbits/training-material/topics/python-programming/tutorials/2_variables_and_operators/tutorial.md

 title: 02 Variables and Operators
 questions:
-- Which variables does Python have?
-- Which operators are there?
+- Which Python's built-in data types are there?
+- How to assign a value to a variable?
+- How to compare values within variables using operators?

 objectives:
-- Learn Python's built-in data types
+- Recognize different built-in data types of Python
-- How to assign a value to a variable
-- How to compare values within variables using operators
+- Write, evaluate and interpret expressions in Python
+- Print out results to the user
 time_estimation: 20 min
 key_points:
-- Assign a value to a variable
+- We've assessed the most basic and important data-types that exist in Python
-- Compare variables and their values with operators
+- We compared variables and their values with operators
+- We know how to use `.format()` in its most basic form
 contributors:
 - tmuylder